canonical/pebble/README.md

 ### Updating and restarting services

-When you add update service configuration (by adding a layer), the services changed won't be automatically restarted.
+When you update service configuration (by adding a layer), the services changed won't be automatically restarted.
 To restart them and bring the service state in sync with the new configuration, use `pebble replan`.

-The "replan" operation restarts `startup: enabled` services whose configuration has changed between when they started and now; if the configuration hasn't changed, replan does nothing.
+The "replan" operation restarts `startup: enabled` services whose configuration have changed between when they started and now; if the configuration hasn't changed, replan does nothing.
 Replan also starts `startup: enabled` services that have not yet been started.

 Here is an example, where `srv1` is a service that has `startup: enabled`, and `srv2` does not: